Cinephile by heart, techie/computer geek by necessity. I write about both topics.

-There's a popular play on words that says "the geek shall inherit the Earth".
+There's a popular expression that says "the geek shall inherit the Earth".
 TNT's Pirates of Silicon Valley follows perhaps the two most influential geeks that set out to do just so.
-The made-for-TV film chronicles the birth of Microsoft and Apple during the 70s and how they became two of the most important and influential corporations, not only in the IT field, but in the world, propelling their founders to international popularity and massive wealth.
-Let's take a look at each of them first:
+The made-for-TV film chronicles the birth of Microsoft and Apple during the 1970s and how they became two of the most important and influential corporations—not only in the IT field, but in the world—propelling their founders to international popularity and massive wealth.
+Let's take a look at each of these two men.

 Steve Jobs was born on 1955 in San Francisco, California.
 He was adopted at birth by Paul and Clara Jobs, who Steve later referred to as his "parents 1,000%".
 During high school, he met Steve Wozniak, who would become his partner and co-founder at Apple.
 Although he initially enrolled at the expensive Reed College, Jobs eventually dropped out and started taking random courses while sleeping at friends dorm rooms.
 During this time, Jobs also traveled to India, began practicing Buddhism, and experimented with LSD.

 In 1976, Jobs and Wozniak founded Apple Computer Company, to sell their first product: the Apple I, hand-built by Wozniak.
 The popularity of the computer was such, that it propelled Apple into success and made millionaires of Jobs and Wozniak.
 Apple continued its groundbreaking pace, designing one of the first graphical user interfaces in the Apple Lisa, and following it with one of the most successful personal computers ever, the Macintosh.